View the Ogema Fair Book here.

 Fair Day Schedule of Events

-The pancake breakfast runs from 7:00am - 9:00am Saturday morning in the Red Coat Road & Rail Park by the Train Station
+The pancake breakfast runs from 7:00am - 9:00am Saturday morning in the Red Coat Road & Rail Park by the Train Station.
+The pancake breakfast is hosted by the museum

 The parade will begin at 10:00am.
-Anyone wanting to take part in the parade please call Brad Dunn at 306-459-7612.
+We encourage any local business or organization to organize a float.
+Have a bike?
+Horse?
+Load them up and ride in the parade!
+Anyone wanting to take part in the parade please Shelanne Longley at 306-552-7087.
 To view the new parade route click HERE

 The concession is located in the grandstand behind the ball diamond.
 The concession is open from 10:30am - 5:00pm.